AtticusYong/My-Website/README.md

 Hello, I am Atticus Yong.
 I like to play chess at multiple websites.
 I am a coder.
 I will post this repository on GitHub so others will have a reference to follow if they ever get stuck on a website project like mine.
 I hope you will enjoy my work.
+If I have any mistakes please tell me.
 Bye!!! :)